Oyekunle-Mark/prime-multiplicator/README.md

 This web application is deployed on netlify and can be found [here](https://prime-multiplicator.netlify.com/)

+## Local Setup

+To setup this application on your computer, do the following:

+1. Clone this repository
+2. `cd` into the project folder
+3. Install all the dependencies with `npm i`

 ## Available Scripts

 In the project directory, you can run: